-The financial sector A formal initiative regulator or industry - led by a financial sector regulator or association has announced a formal commitment to achieve progress on Sustainable Finance in the next two years. policy, or voluntary industry association or both - is in progress to develop a national roadmap, framework, industry principles on Sustainable Finance.
+The financial sector regulator or industry association has announced a formal commitment to achieve progress on Sustainable Finance in the next two years.

 Initial steps have been taken, such as a kick-off meeting or workshop with key stakeholders and industry.